Light & Magic (TV series)

-Light & Magic is an American documentary television series.
+Light & Magic is an American documentary television series on the history of the motion picture visual effects company Industrial Light & Magic (ILM) from its founding in 1975 to its key role in the development of visual effects in filmmaking.
 Season 1 was directed by Lawrence Kasdan and produced by Lucasfilm Ltd. and Imagine Documentaries.
 The series debuted as a Disney+ Original on July 27, 2022, with all six episodes airing at the same time.
 Season 2 was released on April 18, 2025.
 It is directed by Joe Johnston.

 Premise

 The series recounts the history of the motion picture visual effects company Industrial Light & Magic (ILM) from its founding in 1975 to its key role in the development of visual effects in filmmaking.